 But the real gems aren’t listed like that.

-The pre-con agent community is quite well-established in Toronto proper, but is relatively nascent stage in the 905.
+The pre-construction agent community is quite well-established in Toronto proper but is in a relatively nascent stage in the 905.
 For this reason, it’s important to vet the agent you work with.

 How does buying a pre-construction condo work?